-Dr. Al Bavon is Professor of Public Administration in his eighth year at the University of Arkansas Clinton School of Public Service, teaching courses in Program Planning and Development, Data Analysis, and Program Evaluation.
+Dr. Al Bavon is Professor of Public Administration at the Clinton School of Public Service at the University of Arkansas, teaching courses in Program Planning and Development, Data Analysis, and Program Evaluation.
 Outside the classroom, Bavon researches the intersection of program development and public service.

 The former chair of the Department of Policy Studies at the University of Massachusetts-Dartmouth, Bavon has an extensive background and publication record in the areas of program planning, management, and evaluation.
 Previously, he served as program coordinator of the doctoral program in public administration at the University of North Texas.
 He also has focused research on relevant issues in his home country of Ghana and has completed a number of grant-funded projects that focus primarily on evaluation of programs ranging from a court-based drug program to a community-based arts initiative.